Tiger Woods Is Increasing TV Golf Ratings

 Tiger Woods, while loved by many, has not won in quite a while, and there are some out there who continue to gripe about the amount of coverage he gets.
 However, it is inarguable that Tiger is good for golf.
 Recently, Geoff Shackleford, a contributor to Golf World, pointed out to Sports Media Watch the final ratings on Quicken Loan’s National event.
 Woods is having a profound effect on the ratings, causing a 92 percent spike over the last year to follow up on the 28 percent increase in 2016.
 Shackleford states that the third round saw a massive increase at 143 percent.
-Overall, Tiger Woods being on the field and playing along side other big names is moving the needle for PGA Tour ratings up fast, reports The Big Lead.
+Overall, Tiger Woods being on the field and playing alongside other big names is moving the needle for PGA Tour ratings up fast, reports The Big Lead.

-Playing along side Bronson Burgoon and Joel Dahmen, Woods has made even more lasting impressions on those who watch him play the sport.
+Playing alongside Bronson Burgoon and Joel Dahmen, Woods has made even more lasting impressions on those who watch him play the sport.
 Burgoon, who is in his second year on Tour, gave his opinion to journalists after a 67 at the Quicken Loans National.

 “He’s in my opinion the greatest golfer ever to play, so it was one of my best rounds I’ve ever played.
 I’ve never seen anything like it.
 I’ve played with Jordan and Rickie.
 They bring a crowd, but nothing… I mean, that’s a sea of people.
 Unbelievable.”